ranfysvalle02/mdb-gnome/README.md

 - If `G_NOME_ENV=isolated`, g.nome can parse your `requirements.txt` and automatically pass them to Ray as a dedicated `runtime_env` for that actor.
 - The "thin client" code in your `__init__.py` uses simple `await actor.method_name.remote()`, letting Ray handle concurrency or conflicting dependencies.

-**Automatic Fallback**: If Ray is unavailable or the actor fails to start, g.nome seamlessly falls back to a local service class that uses the standard `ScopedMongoWrapper` for database access.
-Your routes continue to work, just without the isolation or concurrency benefits of Ray.
+**No Fallback**: Ray is required.
+If Ray is unavailable or the actor fails to start, the experiment will not run until Ray is available and the actor starts successfully.

 ---

 ## Anatomy of a "Hybrid" Experiment (The Full Pattern)

 Here's an extended version of the "click-tracker" experiment that demonstrates the hybrid pattern.
 This version includes both a Ray Actor and a local fallback service:

+Note: The fallback class shown below is illustrative only.
+The current engine requires Ray; experiments will not run without a working Ray runtime.

 ```python
 # experiments/click_tracker/__init__.py
 """